JaySonani/Visa-Products-API/README.md

 ## 🚀 The Challenge

 At sherpa°, we help travelers find and purchase the visas they need.
-Your mission is to build a **Products Application** with both client and server components that allows users to:
+Your mission is to build a **Products Application** with both client and server components that allows users to perform `at least one` of the following tasks:

 - Browse all visa products (with pagination and filtering)
 - View individual product details